 I’d never really considered Columbus until a friend implored me to visit.
 Come! she said.
 It has everything.
 I chalked up her passion to hyperbole but booked a flight anyway.
 Over a long weekend, I got to see that everything wasn’t too much of a stretch.

 The Ohio capital counts more than 175 entries on the National Register of Historic Places, including the German Village district.
 One morning, my friend and I strolled past its biergartens and 19th-century brick cottages before joining the line at the bakery Pistacia Vera for chocolate-pistachio cookies.
-Down the street, we packed our baskets with books inside the maze-like 32-room Book Loft, which is one of Columbus’s many independent bookstores—and one of the most sizable in the country.
-The city is home to celebrated contemporary writers (Hanif Abdurraqib, Saeed Jones, Maggie Smith, to name a few) and a new-as-of-2023 annual summer book festival, adding to its reputation as a burgeoning literary destination.
+Down the street, we packed our baskets with literature inside the maze-like 32-room Book Loft, which is one of Columbus’s many independent bookstores—and one of the most sizable in the country.
+The city has been home to celebrated contemporary writers (Hanif Abdurraqib, Saeed Jones, Maggie Smith, to name a few) and a new-as-of-2023 annual summer book festival, adding to its reputation as a burgeoning literary destination.

 On the way to the 19th-century Franklin Park Conservatory and Botanical Gardens, our driver mirrored my friend’s enthusiasm about the city: Did I know that Columbus is the Midwest’s second-largest city after Chicago, with a population hovering near 1 million, including some of the largest Somali, Nepalese-Bhutanese, and LGBTQ communities in the country?